mbrav/mbrav.github.io/pages/work.md

 ---
 layout: page
-title: Projects
+title: Work
-permalink: /projects
+permalink: /works
 excerpt: "Michael's projects, installations, and artwork"
 ---

-These are some of my projects which for the most part, explore and investigate how technology shapes our human condition and understanding about the world.
-Projects that align with this category are mainly installations and electronic devices that have certain speculations and/or narratives.
+These are some of my works which for the most part, explore and investigate how technology shapes our human condition and understanding about the world.
+Works that align with this category are mainly installations and electronic devices that have certain speculations and/or narratives.

-Some of these projects are also explorations through various types of other mediums.
+Some of these works are also explorations through various types of other mediums.

 <div class="container">
-	{% for project in site.categories.project %}
+	{% for project in site.categories.work %}
 		<a href="{{ project.url | prepend: site.baseurl }}">
 			<div class="tile" style="background-image: url('{{ project.image }}');">
 				<div class="tile-wrapper">